-How Malecare Scales Cancer Support with AI Video | HeyGen
+How Malecare scales cancer support with AI video | HeyGen

 That moment showed them what was possible.
 HeyGen allowed them to expand production beyond just a few contributors and empower every team member to create strong, consistent video content.
 “We've passed out that workflow to individuals,” Darryl explained.
 “Psychologists could comfortably make 5 to 10 videos in a day.”

 Finding the right voice and tone was just as important.
-Malecare found that cancer patients responded best to approachable presenters, especially those who felt like high school science teachers.
-After testing dozens of real presenters, HeyGen enabled the team to recreate those warm, reassuring voices digitally.
+Malecare noticed that cancer patients responded best to approachable presenters, especially those who felt like high school science teachers.
+After testing dozens of real presenters, HeyGen enabled the team to replicate those warm, reassuring voices digitally.

 “We can actually imbue each avatar with a personality,” Darryl said.
 “We could mimic the same high school science teachers that we were using as live presenters.”